-A web browser which runs fast on slower computer could let you use your old PC for web services like Google Docs, YouTube, Facebook, Gmail, Google Reader, Calender, online flash games, etc to do what you typically do with regular programs on the web with web programs also called web apps which uses a lot less system resources then Full PC software because most web apps run off of the website not your computer.
+A web browser which runs fast on slower computer could let you use your old PC for web services like Google Docs, YouTube, Facebook, Gmail, Online Calender, online flash games, etc to do what you typically do with regular programs on the web with web programs which are also called web apps.
+Web Apps sometimes uses a lot less system resources then Full PC software because most web apps run off of the website not your computer.

 20MB Disk Space